 The first annual subscription shall be payable at the time of election to membership and thereafter before the first lecture.
 Members whose subscriptions are unpaid by 31st March, after reminder, shall be deemed to have resigned.

 Honorary Members of the Society shall be nominated and elected by the Council and shall have the same privileges as members of the Society.

-Non-members may attend individual lectures on payment of such fee as Council shall from time to time determine.
+Non-members may attend individual lectures, either in person or online, on payment of such fee as Council shall from time to time determine.
 The Council shall have power to make from time to time such other special regulations for the admission of visitors as may appear necessary.

 Members intending to resign should notify their intention to the secretary before 31st May